victor8titov/docker-compose-config-for-develop-rd/README.md

 ## Install

 Before using the commands, go to the config directory.
+And create **.env** file where indicate the parameters to start the database.
+As an example, there is a file **.env.example** to understand what variables must be indicated.

+*After created .env file you can start to build config*

 build config